kubernetes/ingress-nginx/controllers/nginx/README.md

 ### Default SSL Certificate

-NGINX provides the option serve rname [_](http://nginx.org/en/docs/http/server_names.html) as a catch-all in case of requests that do not match one of the configured server names.
+NGINX provides the option [server name](http://nginx.org/en/docs/http/server_names.html) as a catch-all in case of requests that do not match one of the configured server names.
 This configuration works without issues for HTTP traffic.
 In case of HTTPS NGINX requires a certificate.
 For this reason the Ingress controller provides the flag `--default-ssl-certificate`.
 The secret behind this flag contains the default certificate to be used in the mentioned case.
 If this flag is not provided NGINX will use a self signed certificate.

 Running without the flag `--default-ssl-certificate`: